Myanmar accuses rebels in east of shooting passenger plane | Federal News Network

 Myanmar National Airlines’ office in Loikaw announced that all flights to the city were canceled indefinitely.

-Kayah state has experienced intense conflict between the military and local resistance groups since the army seized power last year, overthrowing the democratically elected government of Aung San Suu Kyi.
+Kayah state has experienced intense conflict between the military and local resistance groups since the army seized power last year, overthrowing the democratically elected government of .

 The Feb.
-1, 2021, takeover was met with peaceful nationwide protests, but after the army and police cracked down with lethal force on street demonstrators opposing military rule, thousands of civilians formed militia units as part of a People’s Defense Force to fight back.
+1, 2021, takeover was met with peaceful nationwide protests, but after the army and police cracked down with lethal force on , thousands of civilians formed militia units as part of a People’s Defense Force to fight back.

 The PDF groups are allied with well-established armed ethnic minority groups such as the Karenni, the Karen and the Kachin which have been fighting the central government for more than half a century, seeking greater autonomy in border regions.